3.3 Rolling origin

-The figure 3.2 (Svetunkov and Petropoulos 2018) depicts the basic idea of rolling origin.
-White cells correspond to the in-sample data, while the light grey cells correspond to the three-steps-ahead forecasts.
-Time series has 25 observations in that figure, and the forecasts are produced from 8 origins, starting from the origin 15.
-The model is re-estimated on each iteration, and the forecasts are produced.
-After that a new observation is added at the end of the series and the procedure continues.
-The process stops when there is no more data to add.
-This could be considered as a rolling origin with a constant holdout sample size.
+Figure 3.2 (Svetunkov and Petropoulos 2018) illustrates the basic idea behind rolling origin.
+White cells correspond to the in-sample data while the light grey cells correspond to the three-steps-ahead forecasts.
+The time series in the figure has 25 observations and forecasts are produced from 8 origins starting from origin 15.
+The model is estimated on the first in-sample set and forecasts are produced.
+Next, another observation is added to the end of the in-sample set, the test set is advanced and the procedure is repeated.
+The process stops when there is no more data left.
+This is a rolling origin with a constant holdout sample size.
 As a result of this procedure 8 one to three steps ahead forecasts are produced.
 Based on them we can calculate the preferred error measures and choose the best performing model.

-Another option of producing forecasts from 8 origins would be to start from the origin 17 instead of 15, as shown on Figure 3.3.
-In this case the procedure continues until origin 22, when the last three-steps-ahead forecast is produced, and then continues with the decreasing forecasting horizon.
-So the two-steps-ahead forecast is produced from the origin 23 and only one-step-ahead forecast is produced from the origin 24.
+Another option for producing forecasts from 8 origins would be to start from origin 17 instead of 15, as shown in Figure 3.3.
+In this case the procedure continues until origin 22 when the last full set of three-steps-ahead forecasts can be produced produced but then continues with a decreasing forecasting horizon.
+So the two-steps-ahead forecast is produced from origin 23 and only a one-step-ahead forecast is produced from origin 24.
 As a result we obtain 8 one-step-ahead forecasts, 7 two-steps-ahead forecasts and 6 three-steps-ahead forecasts.
-This can be considered as a rolling origin with a non-constant holdout sample size.
-This can be useful in cases of small samples, when we don't have any observations to spare.
+This is a rolling origin with a non-constant holdout sample size, which can be useful with small samples when we don’t have any observations to spare.

 Finally, in both of the cases above we had the increasing in-sample size.
 However for some research purposes we might need a constant in-sample.
-The figure 3.4 demonstrates such situation.
-In this case, on each iteration we add an observation at the end of the series and remove one from the beginning of the series (dark grey cells).
+Figure 3.4 demonstrates such a setup.
+In this case, in each iteration we add an observation to the end of the in-sample series and remove one from the beginning (dark grey cells).

 3.3.2 Rolling origin in R